Emmlg/Emmlg/README.md

-- 🌱 I’m currently learning Python with Crash Course book
+- 🌱 I’m currently learning HTML and CSS from Scrash
-- 🤔 I’m looking for help with GUI on java ,some guide to star🧐?
+- 🤔 I’m looking for  projects ideas🧐?